102 Boulevard Haussmann: Critical reception

 John J. O'Connor, said that Alan Bennett created an "extraordinarily complex universe, exploring with painstaking detail shifting relationships and subtle controls, esthetic theory and sexual obsessions, indeed life and art".
-He also praised Alan Bates as capturing "the underlying strength of the writer", and "lending enormous support is the music, performed by the Deline String Quartet".
+He also praised Alan Bates as capturing "the underlying strength of the writer", and "lending enormous support is the music, performed by the Delmé String Quartet".
 Sheila Whitaker of the San Francisco Film Society wrote that Alan Bennett "created a sympathetic and understated script", that is "dense with inflection and nuance rather than action, and the performances of Alan Bates as Proust and Janet McTeer as Celeste match Bennett's achievement".
 Director Udayan Prasad won a Golden Gate Award from the Film Festival.